|

 Home Page Contact information Fossil Specimens Mineral Specimens Place an Order Sale Mining History Illustrations |

-January, 2026
+February, 2026

 The mineral specimen section on this website has recently been expanded with more locations and many more specimens to choose from.
+Check out the new places added to the list: mineral specimens

 The study of historic mining is continuing with more mines being added to the list.
 Join us when you can.
 It is exciting to learn the names of people who owned or worked at a specific mine and/or mine structure including the shaft(s), tunnel(s), levels, assay reports, and the geology in the area of a mine.
 I would enjoy making a bibliography for an individual mine for you.
 If you had relatives that worked in or owned a mine you would probably appreciate learning more about that mine.
 For information about collecting mining history information, click on the link below: https://www.booksgeology.com/mines.html

-my email: msbooks@booksgeology.com
+Mel Schmidt, owner my email: msbooks@booksgeology.com

 |